borgstad/btree/README.md

 `btreeInsert` Takes a `Btree` as input, along with the value to be inserted.
 That is all.

 ### I/O and caching
 The B-tree uses the read and write functions implemented by the `io` module.
-The `io` module implements LRU-caching for reading and writing.
+The `io` module implements an LRU scheme which decides when to read and write.
 This means that when the B-tree calls the write function for a particular node and the cache is not full: